 Each adverse effect poses a serious potential risk.
 If addressed inadequately, the damage could be extensive, long-lasting and cost the county and community.
-Upon continued heavy rains and the first flush, the challenge for the Kraken filter will be to treat heavy flow rates and large pollutant concentrations, from a site filled with mountains of waste and dirt.
-The Kraken will be evaluated on how well it handled these challenges, but also its ability to be maintained effectively.
-The Kraken’s challenges have many factors, and the city and county officials needed a comprehensive and proven solution.
+Upon continued heavy rains and the first flush, the challenge for the Kraken Filter will be to treat heavy flow rates and large pollutant concentrations, from a site filled with mountains of waste and dirt.
+The Kraken Filter will be evaluated on how well it handled these challenges, but also its ability to be maintained effectively.
+The Kraken Filter’s challenges have many factors, and the city and county officials needed a comprehensive and proven solution.

-Soon enough the very system that had surpassed all testing expectations on its way to NJCAT Verification & NJDEP Certification, would be set in the ground along the South Platte River.
-Donated to the county by Bio Clean (as a pilot project), the NJCAT/NJDEP Kraken filter had all of the confidence of the most stringent removal verifications and certifications behind it, and it went to work.
-Laddie added, “Passing the New Jersey Department of Environmental Protection’s strict protocols, means the Kraken filter’s qualifications are authentic and these diligent agencies have certified its effectiveness to remove 80% of the Total Suspended Solids.
+Soon enough the very system that had surpassed all testing expectations on its way to a New Jersey Corporation for Advanced Technology (NJCAT) Verification & a New Jersey Department of Environmental Protection (NJDEP) Certification, would be set in the ground along the South Platte River.
+Donated to the county by Bio Clean (as a pilot project), the NJCAT/NJDEP Kraken Filter had all of the confidence of the most stringent removal verifications and certifications behind it, and it went to work.
+Laddie added, “Passing the New Jersey Department of Environmental Protection’s strict protocols, means the Kraken Filter’s qualifications are authentic and these diligent agencies have certified its effectiveness to remove 80% of the Total Suspended Solids.
 This is a very specific particle size distribution and a vital credential for any system trusted to protect our environment.”

-After one year on the job, the Kraken filter received its first review and maintenance [Note the pictures above].
+After one year on the job, the Kraken Filter received its first review and maintenance [Note the pictures above].
 Each of the 16 filters was completely black, but the system never failed or went into bypass.
 Filter cleaning was simple.
 Each filter was rinsed on-site at a wash bay connected to the sanitary sewer system.
-This meant the Kraken’s captured stormwater pollutants were rinsed and released into the sanitary treatment plant [Pictured above], the proper way to dispose of this material.
+This meant the Kraken Filter’s captured stormwater pollutants were rinsed and released into the sanitary treatment plant [Pictured above], the proper way to dispose of this material.
 After three city crew members performed two hours of maintenance, the system and filters were clean and as good as new.
-Proving again that every Kraken Membrane Filter, although compact, is a beast.
-There were many challenges and adverse factors that could have easily overwhelmed other systems, and many seasoned engineers thought it could happen to the Kraken.
-But after Good Harbour’s and this extreme real-world test, the Kraken has etched its name as the ultimate cost-effective, low maintenance, and highly reliable stormwater BMP.
+Proving again that every Kraken Filter, although compact, is a beast.
+There were many challenges and adverse factors that could have easily overwhelmed other systems, and many seasoned engineers thought it could happen to the Kraken Filter.
+But after Good Harbour’s and this extreme real-world test, the Kraken Filter has etched its name as the ultimate cost-effective, low maintenance, and highly reliable stormwater Best Management Practices (BMP).